Miyou/aw-import-screentime/README.md

 - `~/Library/Biome/sync/sync.db` (device metadata)
 - `~/Library/Biome/streams/restricted/App.InFocus/remote/<device_id>/*`

-If the directories are empty, unlock Screen Time in System Settings and wait for iCloud to sync the files locally.
+If the directories are empty, unlock Screen Time in System Settings, ensure “Share Across Devices” is enabled on both macOS and iOS, and wait for iCloud to sync the files locally.

 ## CLI overview